Abel Gómez: Playing career

 Abel contributed roughly the same numbers – although in a full season – as Xerez were immediately relegated.
 In August 2010 he moved to another side in that region and tier, recently promoted Granada CF. In his debut campaign he only missed one league match in 42 (3,366 minutes of action), helping to a top-division return after an absence of 35 years.

 For 2012–13, Abel returned to division two with neighbouring Córdoba CF. He scored five goals in his second season, which ended in promotion after more than four decades.

 Abel earned another promotion in the 2015–16 campaign, with Segunda División B team Cádiz CF. In the last days of the 2017 January transfer window, the 35-year-old signed with Lorca FC.

 On 31 January 2018, after helping the side to achieve a first-ever promotion to the second tier, Abel cut ties with Lorca and joined UCAM Murcia CF hours later.
 In July that year, he moved across the third division to Atlético Sanluqueño CF.

 Coaching career

 Gómez retired in January 2019 to replace the fired Rafa Carrillo as his last club's manager.
 On 9 March 2020, he was dismissed after six consecutive losses.

 In March 2021, Gómez was named coach of third division team CF Rayo Majadahonda.
 On 22 June 2022, he took over Segunda Federación's Recreativo de Huelva, leading them to a second consecutive promotion at the end of the season.

 On 21 December 2024, Gómez was sacked by Recreativo, placed inside the relegation zone.
-The following 16 June, he was appointed at fellow Primera Federación side Antequera CF.
+The following 16 June, he was appointed at fellow Primera Federación side Antequera CF, being relieved of his duties on 24 November.